What is Supply Chain Security?

 Real-World Example: The 2024 XZ Utils Backdoor In this sophisticated social engineering attack, a malicious actor known as “Jia Tan” spent years building trust to gain maintainer rights over XZ Utils, a widely used compression library.
 Once in control, they injected a backdoor designed to allow unauthorized remote code execution on Linux servers.

 Impact: The attack was discovered by chance just weeks before it would have merged into stable Linux distributions.
+This near-miss highlights the importance of supply chain security vigilance.
 While this miracle discovery prevented the infection of hundreds of millions of servers globally, the compromised versions (5.6.0 and 5.6.1) still reached users of rolling-release distributions like Fedora Rawhide, Kali Linux, and openSUSE Tumbleweed.

 2. Build Threats

-Build threats focus on the “factory” where code is turned into executable software.
+Build threats are a major focus of supply chain security.
+These threats target the “factory” where code is turned into executable software.
 If the build environment or the process is compromised, the resulting artifact will be malicious, even if the original source code was clean.

 Examples of Build Threats